She's So High (Blur song)

-"She's So High" is a song by the English rock band Blur, released as a double A-side single with "I Know" on 15 October 1990 as their debut single.
+"She's So High" is a song by the English rock band Blur.
+It was released as a double A-side single with "I Know" on 15 October 1990 as the band's debut single.
 It is the first track on the band's debut album, Leisure, released in 1991.

 Content

 The artwork was designed by Mel Ramos and shows a naked woman riding a hippopotamus.
 An enlarged picture was used almost ten years later to promote the live tour "The Singles Night".

 Music video

 On the MTV Blurography special of 1996, in which the band members talked about the promotional videos, drummer Dave Rowntree recalled, "The head of our record company, David Balfe, wanted to try his hand at video directing.
 There were these neon rings suspended from the ceiling by three wires, each with someone holding a wire.
 He [Balfe] wanted these people to wobble the wires so that the neon rings would move.
 He kept shouting, 'I haven't seen the definitive wobble yet!'".
 Lead singer Damon Albarn appeared in a Penguin Books shirt, which has become something of a cult icon.